wp-plugins/rss-atom-avatar/readme.txt

 0.01 - First release
 0.19 - Multilanguagal version with better performance and hints.
 1.0 - Updated for compatibility with PHP4.
 1.1 - Fixed language file inclusion problem in some cases.
 1.2 - Fixed link in admin panel.
+1.2.1 - Fixed class call and definition order.

 ####Localization